creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-16-tutorial-ddpm.md

 ### Improve sampling speed

 The principal weakness of diffusion problem is the time-consuming process of sampling.
-Indeed, it is very slow to generate a sample from DDPM by following the Markov chain of the reverse process and producing a single sample takes several minutes on a modern GPU.
+Indeed, it is very slow to generate a sample from DDPM by following the Markov chain of the reverse process and producing a single sample can takes several minutes on a modern GPU.
 Thus, it is hard to produce high-resolution samples.

 One simple way to improve this is to run a strided sampling scheduler.
 For a model trained with T diffusion steps, instead of sample using the same sequence of t values $$(1, 2, \dots , T )$$ as used during training, the sample uses an arbitrary subsequence S of t values.
 Thus, given the training noise schedule $$\bar \alpha _t$$, for a given sequence S  the sampling noise schedule $$\bar \alpha _{S_t}$$ is used to obtain corresponding sampling variances: